Nartlof/nartlof.github.io/_posts/2024-08-26-ProxmoxInstalationOnRaspberryPi.md

 sudo umount /mnt
 ```

+#### Ajusting partition sizes

 Then, I went back to the GUI for some deep dive into this new drive.
+This part of the process is completely optional.
+If you don't feel you need, or should, mess around with tools that can potentially wipe all your data, just jump to the next section.

  I opened GParted, which I had installed previously, to make some modifications on the structure of the system.
 GParted asks for the user password to be opened.
 This is a kind of program that can cause a lot of damage if not used carefully and that is another good reason to create a new SD card with the only objective of creating this SSD.
 Fist I selected the correct drive I was going to edit, which was */dev/sda*.

 ![Selecting the partition on GParted](/assets/images/ProxmoxInstalationOnRaspberryPi/Gparted01.jpg)

 The first partition on the SSD is the boot one.
 It is 512MiB long but just a fraction of it is used.
 I am a person from the time when my whole computer had just 640k of RAM and the hard drive was only 30MiB long.
 The entire operating system with most applications could fit in a floppy disc of just 360k.
-Having a partition of half a gigabyte to use less than 40MiB of it is offensive to me.
+Having a partition of half a gigabyte to use less than 100MiB of it is offensive to me.
 So, I adjusted it to a more appropriate size.
 I right clicked on the partition and chose Resize/Move.

 ![Start the resize operation](/assets/images/ProxmoxInstalationOnRaspberryPi/Gparted02.jpg)